Zungeru: Colonial history

 According to local oral history, "Zungeru" is a corrupted form of the word "Dunguru".
-Tradition holds that British colonialists came upon a Gwari man playing a Dunguru (a musical instrument used by the Nupe and Gwari) in the area of what is now Zungeru.
+Tradition holds that British colonialists came upon a Nupe man playing a Dunguru (a musical instrument used by the Nupe and Gwari) in the area of what is now Zungeru.
 They asked him what it was he called, he told them "Dunguru", and the corrupted form "Zungeru" became the name of the settlement.

-British forces occupied Zungeru in September 1902, which was then populated by Gwari.
+British forces occupied Zungeru in September 1902, which was then populated by Nupe Tribe.
 Colonial administrator Frederick Lugard chose the town as capital of Northern Nigeria over Jebba and Lokoja due to its central location.
 The British cleared the forest in the area and established a market, military barracks, and hospital, among other things.

 In 1916, two years after the 1914 union of the colonies of Northern and Southern Nigeria into one colonial entity, Lugard moved the north's capital to Kaduna.
 The same year, the Chief of Wushishi was given the position of ruler of Zungeru, and he passed on the position to his son, Abubakar.
 After the capital was moved to Kaduna, Zungeru was administered from Minna as part of Niger province.